Spiš Castle | A marvellous masterpiece of medieval masonry

 CHURCH OF THE HOLY SPIRIT

-Locate in the village of Žehra, four kilometres south-east of Spiš Castle, the Church of the Holy Spirit is renowned for its exceptional series of wall paintings.
-Even surviving a fire in the 15th century, the oldest paintings date back to the 12th century.
+Locate in the village of Žehra, four kilometres south-east of Spiš Castle, the Church of the Holy Spirit is renowned for her exceptional series of murals.

 BEST VIEWS OF THE CASTLE